bottlepay/dart_lnurl/README.md

 # dart_lnurl

-A Dart implementation of lnurl helpers to decode bech32 lnurl strings.
+A Dart implementation of lnurl to decode bech32 lnurl strings.
 Currently supports the following tags:
 * withdrawRequest
 * payRequest
 * channelRequest